Harvey Armstrong

 Harvey Lee Armstrong (born December 29, 1959) is an American former professional football player who was a defensive tackle for eight seasons in the National Football League (NFL) for the Philadelphia Eagles and Indianapolis Colts.
 He played college football for the SMU Mustangs.

 Armstrong has a daughter, Sidney Floyd (with Jennifer Floyd).
-Later, he married Sharon McCarthy, and had a second daughter, Madison J. Armstrong.
+Later, he married Sharon McCarthy and they have a daughter, Madison J. Armstrong.